App Development Cost 2026: Real Numbers for 20+ App Types

 The unlock isn't AI, it's AI with a boilerplate.
 Builders running agentic tools from scratch — no scaffolding — burn through $500–$1,500 in tokens and 5–8 weeks rebuilding auth, billing, CI, and schema that has already been written ten thousand times.
 That's the baseline setup spend a production boilerplate removes, and it's the comparison that matters if your real choice is scratch versus starting from a working foundation.

-Apps with the cleanest savings: SaaS dashboards, fitness trackers, and on-demand marketplaces.
-Apps where agencies still justify their price: HIPAA-regulated health, regulated fintech, and licensed media (streaming, audio) — the hard costs in those categories are compliance lawyers and content rights, not code.
+Apps with the cleanest DIY savings: SaaS dashboards, fitness trackers, and on-demand marketplaces.
+Categories where an agency engagement is usually the right call: HIPAA-regulated health, regulated fintech, and licensed media (streaming, audio) — the hard costs in those categories are compliance, audit, and content licensing, and the boilerplate path doesn't replace specialist delivery.

 Data